 - Make sure you sign an assured short hold tenancy agreement.
 You should never hand over a deposit on a handshake alone because this leaves you exposed to fraudsters who could potentially pocket your cash and run.

-- Within 30 days of receiving your deposit your landlord must disclose certain information to you about where it has been placed, what you should do if you can’t get hold of your landlord at the end of the tenancy, what to do if there is a dispute etc. Make sure you remind your landlord of this when you hand over the deposit so that they know you are fully informed.
+- Within 30 days of receiving your deposit on a house your landlord must disclose certain information to you about where it has been placed, what you should do if you can’t get hold of your landlord at the end of the tenancy, what to do if there is a dispute etc. Make sure you remind your landlord of this when you hand over the deposit so that they know you are fully informed.
 If the landlord doesn’t give you this information they can be prosecuted.

 - Check whether it has been deposited.
 There are only three places the deposit could be if it has been protected.
 Contact them one by one to check that it has been done.
 They are Deposit Protection, My Deposits and Tenant Deposit Scheme.

 - Use your gut.
 If on meeting the landlord you don’t feel comfortable with them, walk away from the property.
-The deposit will be the first issue of many that you could have with a landlord as maintenance needs arise or things break.
+The deposit on a house will be the first issue of many that you could have with a landlord as maintenance needs arise or things break.
 If you don’t think the landlord is somebody you can trust then it’s not worth the risk pursuing the property.
 There are always others.

 What if my deposit hasn’t been protected?